-This video provides a brief introduction to the Team Functions model we'll discuss in class.
-This video will be available in Canvas under Files | Videos.
+This video (~ 14 min) introduces the Team Functions model we'll discuss in class.
+Link available in Canvas (see reflection assignment or top of course homepage).

-3 Write and submit a brief reaction paper
+3 Write and submit a brief reflection paper

 The Team Functions model emphasizes Climate as a foundational element of a team's functioning, supporting five additional elements: Communication, Conflict, Creativity, Choice, and Coordination.
 Duhigg's chapter digs into the importance of psychological safety (a vital part of Climate), examining it in a number of real-world settings.
-After reviewing the chapter and video, write a reaction paper drawing on your own experience: How have you seen team Climate affect team functioning, for better and/or for worse?
+After reviewing the chapter and video, write a brief reflection paper drawing on your own experience: How have you seen team Climate affect team functioning, for better and/or for worse?
 You are urged to zero-in on how you've seen Climate impact one or more of the other areas highlighted in the Team Functions model (Communication, Conflict, Creativity, Choice, and/or Coordination).
 Be concrete, ideally providing examples from your own firsthand experience with one or more teams of any kind.
-Your paper should convey that you've reviewed the video and the Team Functions model.
+Your paper should convey that you've reviewed the video as well as the Duhigg chapter.
 You can describe positive effects (good team functioning) or negative ones (poor functioning) or some mix.
 Highlight any examples from the Duhigg chapter that fit with your reflections and/or that resonate with you.
 You are welcome to note observations about how team functioning feeds back into Climate (e.g., strengthening or undermining it).
 You might also step back and identify any general principles, practices, or challenges reflected in your discussion.